AzureVirtualDesktopManagementFramework/AzureVirtualDesktopManagementFramework.github.io/Documentation/Components/Network/VirtualNetworks.md

 # Virtual Networks
 You can create as many virtual networks as needed.
-The recommended is a single vNET for all host pools.
+The recommended is a single vNET for all host pools in a deployment stage.
 A host pool will always create a subnet for itself in virtual network.

 **Path:** .\Network\VirtualNetworks\\*.json